holesch/not-my-board/doc/how-to-guides/usb-export.md

 ```

 Now create the export description with the `usbid` of the USB device.
 If your
-board has more than one USB interfaces, you can of course add them all:
+board has more than one USB interface, you can of course add them all:
 ```{code-block} toml
 :caption: /etc/not-my-board/example.toml